 Pursuant to the Company's Articles of Association, the Shareholders owning, individually or jointly, at least 15% of the share capital of the Company have the right to propose the names of two candidates for a position of director.
 Unless recommended otherwise by the Remuneration and Nomination committee of the Company, the Shareholders' Meeting shall appoint one of those two candidates as director.
 At the date of this registration documents, two groups of shareholders owning jointly more than 15% of the share capital have proposed the appointment of directors.
 M. Everard van der Straten has been appointed as director upon the proposal of M. Rodolphe de Spoelberch, M. Marc Nollet, Mrs. Martine van der Rest, Espad-Services SA (M. Everard van der Straten) and Teck-Finance SA (M. Everard van der Straten).
-Bruservices SA (represented by M. Henri De Meyer) and Meusinvest SA (represented by M. Marc Foidart) have been appointed as directors upon the proposal of Société Fédérale de Participations et d'Investissement (SFPI) SA, Participation du Bassin de Liège (Meusinvest) SA, Spinventure SA, Brustart SA, Epimède SA and Société Régionale d'Investissement de Bruxelles (SRIB) SA.
-Pursuant to these agreements, these shareholders are not acting in concert as defined by Belgian law.
+SFPI SA (represented by M. François Fontaine) and Meusinvest SA (represented by M. Marc Foidart) have been appointed as directors upon the proposal of Société Fédérale de Participations et d'Investissement (SFPI) SA, Participation du Bassin de Liège (Meusinvest) SA, Spinventure SA, Brustart SA, Epimède SA and

-&lt;sup>5 The transparency declaration made by SRIW is a joint declaration by SRIW SA (for 2.99%) and by Sofipole SA (for 3.36%).
+4 The transparency declaration made by SRIW is a joint declaration by SRIW SA (for 2.99%) and by Sofipole SA (for 3.36%).
 SRIW owns 60% of the share capital of Sofipole (40% is owned by Sowalfin).
 Sofipole is controlled by SRIW within the meaning of Article 5 of the BCC

-&lt;sup>4 The transparency declaration made by SRIB is a joint declaration by SRIB (for 4.21%) and by Brustart SA (for 2.54%).
+3 The transparency declaration made by SRIB is a joint declaration by SRIB (for 4.21%) and by Brustart SA (for 2.54%).
 Brustart is a 100% subsidiary of SRIB.